Strategies for Getting Students to Complete Work

-As a teacher, you want your students to benefit from good work habits — for success in the classroom and life.
+As a teacher, you want your students to benefit from good work habits — for success in the classroom and in life.
 After all, effective homework strategies teach responsibility and self-discipline while instilling confidence and motivation.
-So how do you make an impact?
-What are your options?
+The good news is you have plenty of options to make an impact.

-We’ve put together this guide to help teachers make the most out of homework time and motivate their students.
-Here, we discuss some reasons students don’t do their homework, what to do when students don't do their homework, how to create engaging assignments and the best approaches to take with your students in the classroom.
-We also offer tips to get your students organized and develop effective work habits.
+We've put together this guide to help teachers make the most out of homework time and motivate their students.
+Here, we discuss some reasons students don't do their homework, what to do when students don't do their homework, how to create engaging assignments and the best approaches to take with your students in the classroom.
+We also offer tips for organizing your students and developing effective work habits.

 Reasons Why Students Don't Do Their Homework

 When a student leaves school for the day, you hope you have done enough to set them up for homework time, but many factors are beyond your control.
 If a student frequently fails to complete assignments, consider what may be going on at home.
 Understanding the root of the problem can help you get a better handle on the situation.

 You may want to connect with the student in a different way, reach out to the parents or offer additional support.
 Once you're able to identify why students don't do homework, you can begin implementing strategies to encourage and enable your pupils to complete their assignments in the future.
 Here are some common reasons why students may not complete homework.

 Although you try your best to deliver quality instruction and create meaningful habits, students sometimes face other school issues that inhibit their learning abilities.
 Thankfully, many of these problems have easy fixes, even if it takes time to craft a working routine that benefits the student.
 Here are common problems student face in school that can affect their homework performance: